polyaxon/polyaxon/site/docs/setup/connections/artifacts.md

 This section tries to explain how Polyaxon mounts these volumes for experiments and jobs.

-## Default behaviour
+## Default behavior

-When no connection is provided, the default behaviour is to use a local path on the host node for storing outputs and logs.
+When no connection is provided, the default behavior is to use a local path on the host node for storing outputs and logs.
-Oftentimes this default behaviour is sufficient for users who are just trying the platform, and don't want to deal with configuration steps.
+Oftentimes this default behavior is sufficient for users who are just trying the platform, and don't want to deal with configuration steps.

 ## Host paths